 Is Usenet Safe?
 Anonymity and Security while Downloading on Usenet

 A big advantage Usenet has over BitTorrent is that you do not need to seed/upload the file you are downloading.
 Therefore, your IP address will not be exposed to strangers.
 The only party seeing your IP address is your Usenet provider.
 Usenet providers like Newshosting do not keep logs of your downloads.
 Add to that the fact that good Usenet providers offer SSL connections.
 SSL stands for ‘Secure Socket Layer’.
 It basically is a secure layer of encryption that prevents your ISP from snooping on your downloads.

 How Legal is Usenet?

 Usenet as a service is totally legal.
 As with anything else on the Internet, uploading copyright material is against the law.
 Until this point, no Usenet users have been prosecuted; not something torrent users can claim.
-The fact that good Usenet provider provide SSL and keep no logs largely contributed to the fact that Usenet user have had not legal troubles whatsoever.
+The fact that good Usenet providers provide SSL and keep no logs largely contributed to the fact that Usenet users have had no legal troubles whatsoever.

 Top Usenet Providers – Safest and Most Secure

-When it comes to ranking Usenet provider, the first thing to look after is whether they do offer SSL.
+When it comes to ranking Usenet providers, the first thing to look after is whether they do offer SSL.
 You also do not want your Usenet provider to log your downloads.
 Some Usenet providers also offer their own VPN.
-Thus, there is no need to sign up with an different VPN providers.
+Thus, there is no need to sign up with a different VPN provider.
 Here’s a list of the safest and most secure Usenet providers out there.

 Is Usenet Safe?
 VPN for Added Security